 Wondering how can we run python code through Airflow ?
 The Airflow PythonOperator does exactly what you are looking for.
 It is a very simple but powerful operator, allowing you to execute a Python callable function from your DAG.
 You may have seen in my course “The Complete Hands-On Course to Master Apache Airflow” that I use this operator extensively in different use cases.
 Indeed, mastering this operator is a must-have and that’s what we gonna learn in this post by starting with the basics.
+One more thing, if you like my tutorials, you can support my work by becoming my Patron right here.
+No obligation but if you want to help me, I will thank you a lot.

 Getting started with the PythonOperator in Airflow